rust-lang/rust/src/doc/trpl/README.md

 [gl]: glossary.html
 [bi]: bibliography.html

-After reading this introduction, you’ll want to dive into either ‘Learn Rust’ or ‘Syntax and Semantics’, depending on your preference: ‘Learn Rust’ if you want to dive in with a project, or ‘Syntax and Semantics’ if you prefer to start small, and learn a single concept thoroughly before moving onto the next.
+After reading this introduction, we’ll want to dive into either ‘Learn Rust’ or ‘Syntax and Semantics’, depending on our preference: ‘Learn Rust’ if we want to dive in with a project, or ‘Syntax and Semantics’ if we prefer to start small, and learn a single concept thoroughly before moving onto the next.
 Copious cross-linking connects these parts together.

 ### Contributing